DavidSchirduan/DavidSchirduan.github.io/_posts/2021-11-03-JalopyItchGdocs.md

 I hope you found this guide useful.

 The best way to support my work is to buy [my games](https://www.technicalgrimoire.com/games).
 Maybe check out [Bones Deep](https://davidschirduan.itch.io/bones-deep) to see the results of these lessons.
-If you buy it for $15 you even get commenter access to the live Gdoc to see our in-progress work on the book and leave suggestions of your own!

 > More Jalopy Design articles:
 > - [Using CC Artwork](/david/2017/10/CC-artwork-banner)